California Homestead Exemption 2026

 As recently as 2020, the California homestead exemption was just $75,000 for a single homeowner, with a maximum of $175,000 for homeowners who met specific family, income, and age requirements.
 The new law eliminates many of those qualifying conditions and provides a substantially larger exemption to anyone with a principal residence.

-As of January 1, 2025, the exemption for California homeowners will be at least $361,113 if the median sale price for homes in your county was less than that during the prior year.
-However, it can be as high as $722,151 if the median sale price in your county was more than that amount.
+As of 2026, the exemption for California homeowners is at least $371,841 if the county’s prior-year median single-family home sale price is below that amount.
+However, it can be as high as $743,681 if the applicable county median sale price exceeds the cap.

 How Does This Increase Apply to My County?